elixir-luxembourg/daisy-practical/README.md

       * Record what is received from collaborator and also what data is generated.
       * Record the fact that data subjects are (healthy) controls.
       * Record a storage duration for the data, what would be a reasonable duration?
       * Record the user restrictions on data.
+  * Record the GDPR legal basis for your processing of data.
   * Record where you're storing the master and working copies of data.

+## Exercise 4: Record data access in and across projects

-  * Record the access control policy for those storage locations.
+Record the data access policy you follow in your project.
+To do so:

-## Exercise 3: Update project

-There already exists a project definition in DAISY describing the research programme that encompasses several activities including your project, as well as others.
-In this exercise, you're asked to:

-  * Search for the project record in DAISY that describes to the research programme (HINT: it is categorised as an "epidemiological study", has a "CNER approval" and runs until 2022).
-Make a note of the pranet project's name.
-  * Update your project, the one created in Exercise 1, so that there is a structural link between your project and the parent/umbrella project.
+  * Locate your dataset, the one you created in Exercise 3.
+  * Document access policy for your dataset.
+Which categories of users have access to which locations within your project?
+  * Assume you shared your data with other project(s) under the same research programme.
+Document this fact.